-Girlfriend moving in, she's allergic to my cat
+My partner is moving in, but they're allergic to my pets

 I am very much in love with my girlfriend.
 She would like to come live with me next summer (between semesters), but I have a cat and she is allergic.
 I was thinking that if I kept the house well vacuumed, and bought an air filter, gave the cat baths, or something, it might help.
 Do you have any suggestions?
 I love them both, neither more than the other, but I don't know what to do.
 Thanks.

 After all these years, I've finally met The One.
 He's wonderful, he's kind, he's perfect, he's... he's allergic to my dogs.
 My mother (who apparently approves of him!) says that there are pills that one can take for allergies to pets.
 I've searched and can't find anything other than OTC antihistamines and snake oil.
 His symptoms are mild mucous membrane irritation; however, I wouldn't ask him to live with that or with the side effects that go with antihistamines.
 Are there other alternatives we don't know about?

 Your both clearly have the best of intentions in all the right areas.
 You want to live with your respective partners and keep them healthy.
 You also want to keep your pets and take good care of them.
 And, you want all involved to be happy together.
 Though it may seem like a tall order, there are steps you and your significant other can take to make living together all about the lovin’ (and less about sneezing!).